-The Pre-Professional Program ranges from first intermediate Level 5 to the most advanced Level 10.
-This program, for students in ballet and contemporary dance, is the backbone of Peabody Preparatory Dance’s curriculum and continues to build on the basic foundation begun in the Young Children’s and especially the Primary Ballet Programs.
-Its intensive, graded course of study is designed to help motivated, possibly career-minded students meet the dance arena’s highest standards.
+The Pre-Professional Program encompasses intermediate students placed in Level 5 to the most advanced dancers in Level 10.
+This program, for students in ballet and contemporary dance, is the backbone of Peabody Preparatory Dance’s curriculum and continues to build on the foundation begun in the Early Childhood Program and continued through the Primary Ballet Program.
+Its intensive, tiered course of study is designed to help motivated, possibly career-minded, students meet the dance arena’s highest standards.
 The path to that goal is based on the Preparatory Dance’s collective belief in the proven results of sound, concentrated training: the more classes, diligently applied, the faster the student’s growth and progress.
-Therefore, students with special potential and commitment are urged to take as many classes as they can, and artistic as well as financial incentives are in place to enable that possibility.
-Most importantly, the mode of procedure for the entire Pre-Professional Program is designed to encourage and enable students to advance at a pace that matches their abilities, interests and time commitments.
+Therefore, students are urged to take as many classes as they can, and artistic as well as financial incentives are in place to enable that possibility.
+Most importantly, the entire Pre-Professional Program is designed to encourage and enable students to advance at a pace that matches their abilities, interests, and time commitments.

 In the Pre-Professional Program, the training intensifies over time while students continue to hone their skills, broaden their required curriculum, increase their number of classes per week, and enlarge their schedule of rehearsals, performances, and special events.
 Students take a prescribed set of classes with their cohort throughout the week, and must commit to the entire schedule of classes.
 To ensure student readiness and support growth, a la carte enrollment is not permitted.
 Classes take place at all three of our locations on different nights of the week as designated by the specific level.

-Pointe work is introduced at Level 5.
-Students begin pointe when the teacher has assessed their technical and physical readiness.
+Pointe work is introduced in Level 6 when the teacher has assessed the technical and physical readiness of the class.
 Many factors may affect progress on pointe and are individual to the student.
-Pointe work is an integral part of the ballet class and is not scheduled separately.
-At the teacher’s discretion, pointe work may be included for the whole class, and for other instances, just a few minutes, at the teacher’s discretion.
+Pointe work is an integral part of the ballet class and may be included throughout the whole class or for just a few minutes, at the teacher’s discretion.

 It is important to note that a level is merely an indication of a student’s current stage of accomplishing the required skills.
 Placement in a particular level is not based entirely on age, years of study, or innate talent; rather, placement is guided more by a student’s physical facility and quickness in digesting and retaining technical information than by the demands of a pre-ordered syllabus.
-A student will be placed where the Director and faculty feel he or she will profit most and where gaps in training can be addressed.
-At the same time, students will be allowed and encouraged to advance through the level system according to their own talent, hard work, and dedicated attendance.
+A student will be placed where the faculty feel they will profit most and where gaps in training can be addressed.
+At the same time, students will be allowed and encouraged to advance through the level system according to their own progress, hard work, and dedicated attendance.